 Three Member Replica Sets¶

-The minimum architecture of a replica set has three members.
-A three member replica set can have either three members that hold data, or two members that hold data and an arbiter.
+The minimum number of replica set members needed to obtain the benefits of a replica set is three members.
+A three member replica set can have either three data-bearing members (Primary-Secondary-Secondary) (Recommended) or if circumstances (such as cost) prohibit adding a third data bearing member, two data-bearing members and an arbiter (Primary-Secondary-Arbiter).

 A replica set with three members that store data has:

 These deployments provide two complete copies of the data set at all times in addition to the primary.
 These replica sets provide additional fault tolerance and high availability.
 If the primary is unavailable, the replica set elects a secondary to be primary and continues normal operation.
 The old primary rejoins the set when available.

 Primary with a Secondary and an Arbiter (PSA)¶

 For considerations when using an arbiter, see Replica Set Arbiter.

 A three member replica set with a two members that store data has:

 - One secondary member.
 The secondary can become primary in an election.

 - One arbiter.
 The arbiter only votes in elections.